 |Title:||Asst.
 Volleyball Coach|

-Dan Mickle joins the York College volleyball program as an assistant coach for the 2013 season.
+Dan Mickle enters his third year as an assistant coach for the York College volleyball squad.

 Coach Mickle brings a wealth of experience to the Spartan program.
 His vast playing experience has spanned two decades with both the indoor and outdoor game.
 He has a very unique managing and coaching style that fits well with the players, coaches and parents of the program.